Before you begin data import, create an experiment. Simulink® Design Optimization™ software provides a tool for setting up the estimation session.

 Time-series data is stored in time-series objects.
-For more information, see Time Series Objects in the MATLAB documentation.
+For more information, see Time Series Objects (MATLAB).

 When you import input data from a time-series object,

-for parameter estimation, you must specify the time vector and data
+parameter estimation, you must specify the time vector and data as

-box.
-Similarly, to import output data, you must specify the time vector
+Similarly, to import output data, you must specify the time vector and data as

 To use complex data for parameter estimation:

 Create two signals, one for the real part and one for the imaginary part for the Inport or Outport block.

 Import the data to the corresponding signal as described in Time-Domain Data.